runtimeverification/wasm-semantics/wasm.md

 ### Unary Operators

-When a unary operator is the next instruction, `#eval<T>UnOp` will be called on the operator and its arguments.
+When a unary operator is the next instruction, the single argument is loaded from the `<stack>` automatically.

 ```k
     syntax UnOp ::= IUnOp